Kodiak bear: Behavior

 The Kodiak bear is much like other brown bears in intelligence, although its tendency to feed in large dense groups leads to more complex social behaviors.
 Kodiak bears are generally solitary in nature; however, when food is concentrated in small areas, such as along salmon spawning streams, grass/sedge flats, berry patches, a dead whale, or even an open garbage dump, they often occur in large groups.
 Along a few streams on Kodiak, up to 60 bears can be seen simultaneously in a 2.6 km2 area.
 To maximize food intake at these ecologically important areas, bears have learned to minimize fighting and fatal interactions by developing a complex communication (both verbal and body posturing) and social structure.

 Interactions with people

 Usually, Kodiak bears attempt to avoid encounters with people.
 The most notable exceptions to this behavior pattern occur when bears are surprised, threatened, or attracted by human food, garbage, or hunter-killed game.
-However, there has been an increase in Kodiak encounters due to increases in local population as well as increased hunting of Kodiak bears.
+However, there has been an increase in Kodiak encounters due to increases in the local population as well as increased hunting of Kodiak bears.
 Bear safety precautions aim at avoiding such situations, understanding bear needs and behavior, and learning how to recognize the warning signs bears give when stressed.